Submitting VAT returns

 You can correct errors up to £10,000 (or 1% of your box 6 turnover if that is greater, up to a maximum of £50,000) on your next VAT return.
 Simply adjust the relevant boxes to include the correction.

-Errors exceeding the threshold must be disclosed separately to HMRC using form VAT652, or by writing to HMRC's VAT Error Correction team.
+Errors exceeding the threshold must be disclosed separately to HMRC using the online error correction service, or by writing to HMRC's VAT Error Correction team.
 Include:

 Disclosing errors promptly and voluntarily typically results in lower penalties than if HMRC discovers the error themselves.